ContextLab/chatify/README.md

 # Background

-This tool was originally created to supplement the [Neuromatch Academy](https://compneuro.neuromatch.io/tutorials/intro.html) materials.
-A "Chatify-enhanced" version of the Neuromatch computational neuroscience course may be found [here](https://contextlab.github.io/course-content/tutorials/intro.html), and an enhanced version of the deep learning course may be found [here](https://contextlab.github.io/course-content-dl/tutorials/intro.html).
+This tool was originally created to supplement the [Neuromatch Academy](https://neuromatch.io/courses/) materials.
+A "Chatify-enhanced" version of the Neuromatch computational neuroscience course may be found [here](http://chatify.compneuro.neuromatch.io/), an enhanced version of the deep learning course may be found [here](http://chatify.deeplearning.neuromatch.io/), an enhanced version of the NeuroAI course may be found [here](http://chatify.neuroai.neuromatch.io/), and an enhanced version of the computational tools for climate science course may be found [here](add.link).

 ## Installing and enabling Chatify